|

 northern powers.

-little horn brings to an end corrupt spiritual sacrifice (just as did
+The little horn brings, in Judaism, an end to corrupt spiritual

 Verse 25 shows that the little horn accomplishes this task through his